0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/heimdall-bor-module.md

 * A `side-transaction` is a normal heimdall transaction but the data with which the message is composed needs to be voted on by the validators since the data is obscure to the consensus protocol itself, and it has no way of validating the data's correctness.
 * A `sprint` comprises of 16 bor blocks (configured in [bor](https://github.com/maticnetwork/launch/blob/fe86ba6cd16e5c36067a5ae49c0bad62ce8b1c3f/mainnet-v1/sentry/validator/bor/genesis.json#L26C18-L28)).
-* A `span` comprises 400 sprints in bor (check heimdall's bor [params](https://heimdall-api.polygon.technology/bor/params) endpoint ).
+* A `span` comprises 400 sprints in bor (check heimdall's bor [params](https://heimdall-api.polygon.technology/bor/params) endpoint).

 ## Overview

-The validators on the Bor chain produce blocks in sprints and spans.
-Hence, it is imperative for the protocol to formalise the validators who will be producers in a range of blocks (`span`).
+The validators on the bor chain produce blocks in sprints and spans.
+Hence, it is imperative for the protocol to formalize the validators who will be producers in a range of blocks (`span`).
 The `bor` module in heimdall facilitates this by pseudo-randomly selecting validators who will producing blocks (producers) from the current validator set.
 The bor chain fetches and persists this information before the next span begins. `bor` module is a crucial component in heimdall since the PoS chain "liveness" depends on it.

-## How does it work
+## How it works

 A `Span` is defined by the data structure: